theoutfield/sc_sncn_motorcontrol/module_adc/README.md

 #### **adc_server_ad7949.h**####

 - **Server Initialization function:**
+This is the interface to AD7949 ADC devices.
+It controls two devices so that two channels can be sampled simultaneously.
+This server is not intended to be used for motor control.

 ```
 void adc_ad7949( chanend c_adc, clock clk, buffered out port:32 p_sclk_conv_mosib_mosia,
 		     in buffered port:32 p_data_a, in buffered port:32 p_data_b );
 ```
+	* Parameters
+		* c_adc
+		* clk
+		* p_sclk_conv_mosib_mosia
+		* p_data_a
+		* p_data_b

 #### **adc_client_ad7949.h**####